vocksel/elixir/README.md

 - Default: `elixir`

 Name of the file created in `options.build`.
-This can be anything you like, it's only the name of the file on your system. `options.modelName` controls the in- game name.
+This can be anything you like, it's only the name of the file on your system. `options.rbxName` controls the in-game name.

 #### options.rbxName